Uncomplicated Cystitis

 Chapter Information

 Typical clinical features of uncomplicated cystitis include dysuria, frequency, and suprapubic pain, sometimes also urgency/incontinence and hematuria (in ~40% of patients), as well as suprapubic tenderness.
 Additionally, leukocyturia and bacteriuria >105 colony-forming units (CFU)/mL (in some patients 102-104 CFU/mL) are seen.
 Untreated uncomplicated cystitis may last from a few to over 10 days.
-Urine cultures are usually performed and imaging studies can be considered if the symptoms persist despite treatment or recur within 1 to 4 weeks.
+In the absence of clinical uncertainty, the benefit of urinalysis and urine cultures is minimal in uncomplicated cystitis and therefore testing is not required.

 TreatmentTop